giovancombo/DLA-Labs/lab1/README.md

 The main focus here is to see how one of the previously trained CNNs *attends* to specific image features to recognize *specific* classes.

 Class Activation Maps were here implemented taking inspiration from [this tutorial](https://medium.com/intelligentmachines/implementation-of-class-activation-map-cam-with-pytorch-c32f7e414923).
+Code can be found in the `main23.py` script.

 For this task, I trained a 50-layer ResidualCNN for 50 epochs, in order to reach convergence to a higher Validation Accuracy than all models that were trained in Exercise 1 (*Figure 9*).